rpadovani/rpadovani.com/about.md

 permalink: /about/
 ---

-I'm Riccardo, student in Computer Science University of Ferrara, Italy.
+I'm Riccardo, student in Computer Science at University of Ferrara, Italy.

 I'm an open source enthusiast, and in my free time I collaborate with Ubuntu Community.
-I think is very important as project to spread free software in the world, on every type of device.
+I think it is a very important project to spread free software in the world, on every type of device.

 At the moment I focus mainly on Ubuntu for Phones, but I contributed to a lot